romanmarkunas/blog-kafka-artemis-latency/blog/blog-kafka-artemis-latency-1.md

 ## Conclusion

-Looks like these articles about huge latencies of 100ms magnitude relate to zgit older versions of Kafka.
+Looks like these articles about huge latencies of 100ms magnitude relate to older versions of Kafka.
 Replicated operation showed pretty decent results, which should be enough for most cases.
 Please note that these results are not made on dedicated hardware and I didn't do any memory/OS settings/affinity